JorgeCastilloPrz/AndroidKodeinSample/README.md

 ## Lessons
 * **What's Kodein?**: What is Kodein and how is it different from other frameworks like Dagger
 * **First steps**: Fetch Kodein dependency on Build gradle.
-(Explain difference between kodein-generic-jvm or kodein-erased-jvm)
+(Explain difference between artifacts kodein-generic-jvm or kodein-erased-jvm)
-* **Add basic DI support**: Adding Basic Dependency Injection to the application scope, showcasing how to write the bindings with Kodein.
+* **Application Scope**: Start by creating an Application Kodein container to provide application scoped dependencies.
-* **Your first injection**: Inject a simple Logger on the application class using the app scope to show how it works (run the app).
-(Perform the nested context injection "by constructor")
+* **Your first injection**: Use the application scope to inject your first dependency (A simple Logger)
-* **Lazy injections**: Example of "Lazy" injections.
-Replace logger with a lazy binding explaining what's the benefit of doing it.
+* **Lazy injections**: Explain the concept of laziness in DI frameworks and Kodein
-* **Making your classes KodeinAware**: Upgrade Application class to use KodeinAware to make your class Kodein aware and simplify syntax on injecting deps.
+* **Scoped Injection - Activity Scope**: Explain the concept of scoped injection by providing a second scope: The Activity one.
-* **Scoped Injection**: Add a InjectedActivity as a base for injecting activity context and extend the activity module from the application one.
-Explain how this opens a new "injection scope" apart from the application one.
-Explain the concept of "DI scopes".
-Also explain retainedKodein() for activities as a Kodein immune to activity restarts (lifecycle).
+* **Activity scoped dependencies**: Use the activity scope to inject a Presenter, which will just need to live under that scope.
-* **Activity Scope**: Inject dependencies on the Activity Scope: Add a presenter for the photos list activity and inject it using the activity scope.
+* **Transitive dependencies**: Inject a use case on presenter to showcase how Kodein solves the problem of nested transitive dependencies.
-* **Transitive Dependencies**: Add use case to retrieve the photos and inject it.
-Explain how transitive dependencies work on Kodein when doing this.
+* **Injecting Singletons**: Explain why singletons are often needed by providing a singleton instance for a photo data source.
-* **Injecting Singletons**: Add photo network datasource to fetch the photos and inject it.
-Inject it using by singleton {} on the application Scope.
-Good moment to explain singleton providers.
+* **Tagged Injections**: Explain why two bindings for the same type collide and how to resolve the problem with tagged bindings.
+Use it to provide two different OkHttp Interceptors.
-* **Tagged injections**: Add repository and inject the network datasource and also an in-memory one on it.
-Use it as an example on how to use tagged injections (qualifiers for implementing the same contract with 2 different implementations)
+* **Constant Injection**: Showcase how Kodein allows to define bindings for constants and not just entities.
+Use the concept to provide a TTL for the local photos cache.
-* **Constant Injection": Add a timestamp to saved records and a TTL so they are discarded whenever they are too old.
-Provide the TTL number using constant injection feature by Kodein.
+* **Adding a Detail Activity**: This lesson is a good chance to recap the process we followed for the photos list activity Kodein scope, but over a new detail activity.
-* **Adding a Detail Activity**: Once we have the architecture complete and injected by 2 scopes, let's add a detail activity, following the same pattern in terms of DI.
+* **Injecting Navigation**: Inject a Navigator in Presenter and showcase how we can provide a different Context instance per scope, showcasing the benefit of Kodein binding overrides.
-* **Inject Navigation**: Inject navigator on activities relaying on activity context injected into scope.
+* **Injecting Fragments**: We're adding a fragment to the detail activity and showcasing how to create a new scope:
-* **Injecting Fragments**: Add a fragment and inject it using Kodein enclosing activity scope (closestKodein()).
+Fragment Scope.
-* **Injecting Custom Views**: Add a customview and inject it using the closer  scope (activity or fragment).
+* **Injecting Custom Views**: Let's add a custom view and explain how Kodein allows Custom Views to auto inject, the same way activities or fragments do.
-* **Injecting Mocks on your tests**: Write end to end test removing view implementation and service as an example on how to use DI to replace dependencies by mocks on your architecture.
+* **Testing your architecture (mock injection)**: This lesson offers and end to end black box unit testing scenario where thanks to DI we replace the pieces that depend on frameworks by mocks.
+DI helps us to replace those at any arbitrary depth on the dependency tree.
-* **Injecting Mocks on your UI tests**: Write UI test using Kodein to Inject mock usecases that help us to return the data we want and assert over final view states.
+* **Injecting Mocks on your UI tests**: Learn how to write UI tests reusing production Kodein modules for fulfilling dependencies but replacing just the required parts in the graph thanks to Kodein module overrides.

 ## Screenshots